-AT&T, Sprint, T-Mobile, Verizon, Spectrum Mobile, U.S. Cellular, and Xfinity Mobile will all carry the Galaxy S10, Galaxy S10 Plus and Galaxy S10e on contract in both stores and online starting from March 8 (scroll down for more).
-If you’re looking to buy an unlocked Samsung Galaxy S10, the main trio will also be sold via Amazon, Best Buy, Costco, Sam’s Club, Target, Walmart, and B&H Photo, as well as Samsung’s official store and the ShopSamsung app.
+AT&T, Sprint, T-Mobile, Verizon, Spectrum Mobile, U.S. Cellular, and Xfinity Mobile are all selling the Galaxy S10, Galaxy S10 Plus and Galaxy S10e on contract in both stores and online.
+If you’re looking to buy an unlocked Samsung Galaxy S10, the main trio are also available via Amazon, Best Buy, Costco, Sam’s Club, Target, Walmart, and B&H Photo, as well as Samsung’s official store and the ShopSamsung app.

 Color options vary by region and it’s likely certain colorways will be exclusive to various carriers.
-In the U.S., buyers will be able to pick from all color options except green.
+In the US, buyers can pick from all color options except green.
 Here’s a breakdown of all the Samsung Galaxy S10 colors so far:

 - Samsung Galaxy S10: Prism White, Prism Black, Prism Blue, Prism Green, Flamingo Pink